campuscoindev/MASTERNODE/README.md

 # CampusCoin Masternode
-For your convenience, CampusCoin provides a shell script to help install your CampusCoin Masternode (https://www.campuscoinproject.org/) on a Linux server running Ubuntu 16.04.
-It should be noted that the masternode itself does not contain overly sensitive information.
+For your convenience, CampusCoin provides a shell script to help install your [CampusCoin Masternode] (https://www.campuscoinproject.org/) on a Linux server running Ubuntu 16.04.
+It should be noted that your masternode will not contain overly sensitive information.
 Because of this, the use of 'root' is commonplace, and the masternode is easily replaced, refreshed, or updated.
-If you choose to separately store sensitive or confidential information on your masternode, please consider use of SSH keys, hardening scripts, and monitoring.
+Should you choose to separately store sensitive or confidential information on your masternode, please consider use of SSH keys, hardening scripts, and/or monitoring services.
 Our focus here is on the CampusCoin Masternode.

 *CampusCoin provides no guarantees to the suitability or fitness of such code.
 Use at your own discretion and at your own risk.